firstcontributions/first-contributions/sourcetree-macos-tutorial.md

 <img style="float: right;" src="assets/sourcetree-4-accounts-add.png" alt="SourceTree Connect Add" />

 This will open a page in your web browswer.
-Follow the steps given to authorize your account.
+Follow the steps given to authorize your account:

 ## Fork this repository